mathjax/MathJax-docs/output.rst

 Viewport meta tag
 =================

 The meta viewport tag provides the browser with instructions regarding viewports and zooming.
 This way, web developers can control how a webpage is displayed on a mobile device.

 Incorrect or missing viewport information can confuse MathJax's layout process, leading to very small font sizes.
-We recommend to use standard values such as the following:
+We recommend that you use standard values such as the following:

 .. code-block:: html